Ambassador Holbrooke Moderates a Panel Discussion Commemorating World AIDS Day 2007

 WHERE: NYU Skirball Center for the Performing Arts, 566 LaGuardia Place (at Washington Square South)

 This event is free and open to the public, however space is limited and reservations are required.
 For more information, the public may call the Center at 212-992-8380 or email firstname.lastname@example.org.
 For program updates, please visit our events calendar at www.scps.nyu.edu/global.affairs.

 Support for this series has been partially underwritten by a grant from the Empire State Development Corporation.

-The new NYU Center for Global Affairs, within the University’s School of Continuing and Professional Studies [www.scps.nyu.edu], is located in the School’s state-of-the-art facility in the Woolworth Building - one of downtown New York’s architectural treasures.
-The Center presents provocative and timely public events regarding the latest topics in world affairs (formerly held at the NYU Vernon Center for International Affairs), and houses a new graduate program in global studies and myriad non-degree courses in international affairs.
+NYU’s Center for Global Affairs, within the University’s School of Continuing and Professional Studies [www.scps.nyu.edu], is located in the School’s state-of-the-art facility in the Woolworth Building.
+The Center presents provocative and timely public events regarding the latest topics in world affairs and houses a graduate program and myriad non-degree courses in global affairs.